Revit Power BI Dashboard Templates for Autodesk BIM Teams

 5. ACC Issues Template

-Built for Autodesk Construction Cloud users, this template brings issue tracking and resolution metrics directly into Power BI, combining model and issue data for better accountability.
+Built for Autodesk Forma / ACC users, this template brings issue tracking and resolution metrics directly into Power BI, combining model and issue data for better accountability.

 Each of these templates is available within Frame, ready to connect to your local or ACC-hosted models, and built with flexibility in mind, so your team can focus on insights, not setup.